TL;DR This is a text about differentiation and its geometric...

 Discussion

 This is a great example where you can visualize the graph for a given function $y=f(x)$ on Figure 23 and the graph for it's derivative $\frac{dy}{dx}=f^{\prime}(x)$ of that function Figure 24.
 The simplest case to examine is that of a linear function.
 The slope $a$ of a linear function is a constant.
-In this first example the author choose the easiest of all $a=1$. local minimum The tangent to the curve at specific point is parametrized by a linear function as follows $y = ax+b$ where a is the slope of that curve and is computed as follows: \begin{eqnarray*} a&=&{\frac {{\text{change in }}y}{{\text{change in }}x}}\\ &=&{\frac {\Delta y}{\Delta x}}\\ &=&{\tan{\theta}} \end{eqnarray*} ![differentiation](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/Wiki_slope_in_2d.svg/562px-Wiki_slope_in_2d.svg.png) *Figure: Slope of a linear function.* Values for the tangent function $\tan$ between $-2\pi$ and $2\pi$.
+In this first example the author choose the easiest of all $a=1$.
+The tangent to the curve at specific point is parametrized by a linear function as follows $y = ax+b$ where a is the slope of that curve and is computed as follows: \begin{eqnarray*} a&=&{\frac {{\text{change in }}y}{{\text{change in }}x}}\\ &=&{\frac {\Delta y}{\Delta x}}\\ &=&{\tan{\theta}} \end{eqnarray*} ![differentiation](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c1/Wiki_slope_in_2d.svg/562px-Wiki_slope_in_2d.svg.png) *Figure: Slope of a linear function.* local minimum Values for the tangent function $\tan$ between $-2\pi$ and $2\pi$.
 Note that for an angle $\theta = 45^{\circ} = \frac{\pi}{4}$: $\tan{(45^{\circ})}= \tan{(\frac{\pi}{4})} = 1$ !["tan plot"](https://i.imgur.com/BoRR8gT.png) A visual example of varying slopes at different points of a curve.
 Here the values for the slope are given by $f^{\prime}$ at different points $A$ for the function $f(x)=x\sin{(x^2)}+1$. !["slopes"](https://upload.wikimedia.org/wikipedia/commons/2/2d/Tangent_function_animation.gif) let's talk about this ahhhh That's funny In this figure we can see one maximum at $x=1$ and one minimum at $x=3$.
 The slope **a** of the tangent to the curve at those points is 0, i.e. $a=\frac{dy}{dx} = 0$.
 To the left of a minimum we have that $a<0$ and to the right $a>0$.
 Inversely for a maximum we have that to the left of it the slope is $a>0$ and to the right $a<0$. !["figure convex"](https://i.imgur.com/ExouW1t.png) Silvanus Phillips Thompson was a professor of physics mostly known for his work as an electrical engineer.
 He was elected to the Royal Society 1891.
 Thompson was also an author and he published his most famous book **Calculus Made Easy** in 1910.
 This book is one of the greatest introductions to the fundamentals of infinitesimal calculus, and is still in print today.
 Learn more about the author here: - [Silvanus P. Thompson 1851-1916 Professor of Physics - Electrical Engineer](http://www.engineerswalk.co.uk/st_walk.html) - [Silvanus P. Thompson](https://en.wikipedia.org/wiki/Silvanus_P._Thompson) !["spt"](https://upload.wikimedia.org/wikipedia/commons/4/4a/Thompson_Silvanus_mature.jpg) ### TL;DR This is a text about differentiation and its geometrical meaning from the book "Calculus Made Easy" originally published in 1910 by Silvanus P. Thompson.
 It constitutes one of the greatest and most elegant introductions to the topic of calculus.
 It's worth reading even if you know math really well because it will help you understand how to teach complexity without any added fluff or overt technicality to others.
 It's a fascinating book.
 Excerpt from its Prologue: > ***Considering how many fools can calculate, it is surprising that it should be thought either a difficult or a tedious task for any other fool to learn how to master the same tricks.*** >*** Some calculus tricks are quite easy.
 Some are enormously difficult.
 The fools who write the textbooks of advanced mathematics - and they are mostly clever fools - seldom take the trouble to show you how easy the easy calculations are.
 On the contrary, they seem to desire to impress you with their tremendous cleverness by going about it in the most difficult way.*** >*** Being myself a remarkably stupid fellow, I have had to unteach myself the difficulties, and now beg to present to my fellow fools the parts that are not hard.
 Master these thoroughly, and the rest will follow.
 What one fool can do, another can.*** You can find the entire book here: - [Calculus Made Easy (HTML version)](https://calculusmadeeasy.org) - [The Project Gutenberg EBook of Calculus Made Easy, by Silvanus Thompson (PDF version)](http://www.gutenberg.org/files/33283/33283-pdf.pdf)